Southwest Conservation Corps

 See below for more info and links to apply!

 Work outside in Colorado while gaining hands on conservation experience.
-Our Summer term runs May 30th-August 12th, 2016.
-Our Long Term Crews run from May 30th-October 28th, 2016.
-Get paid $275/week, and earn an Americorps Education Stipend at the end of your service.
-Follow the link below to apply!
+Our Fall term runs August 29th-November 11th, 2016.
+Get paid $275/week, and earn an AmeriCorps Education Stipend of $1,212 at the end of your service.
+Follow the link below to application!

 Spend the summer outside in New Mexico, on a two person elite researching team.
 Use your GPS and GIS skills to monitor sagebrush and wildlife on 16 different allotments.
 Are you ready to be a field scientist?
 Dates: May 23- to Aug 26.
 PAID $400 a week + $1,515 Americorps Education Award - APPLY NOW